back / next / Sarcon’s Son 15

 Now Cornumsdotter regrets her silly rhyme.
 Why can’t she enjoy a joke?
 No. It has to be about him.
 Sarconsson is distracted.
 Again.
 Like always.
 What’s so hard to remember?
 Underworld Guy!
 Love’s order!

 Something happens within her.
 Something spins askew.
 A sleepy inner eye opens for the briefest span of a micro-moment.
-Cornumsdotter looks through it and sees the grand delusion of her life — five thousand years of it passed with this idiot.
+Cornumsdotter peers through that eye and looks upon the Grand Delusion of her life — five thousand years of it passed with this idiot.
 The two of them, Idiot Imps of the Id.

 She cries out, “No, no, Loverboy!
 Not a bowl, but a boot.
 Put that sole in a boot.
 Focus, focus!”